 - toilet paper, ideally unbleached

-When washing, make sure to stay well away from water sources to avoid contaminating them.
-The same applies when going to the toilet.
-In that case, move away from the campsite, paths and water sources.
+When washing, make sure you stay well away from water sources to avoid contaminating them.
+The same applies when answering a call of nature.
+Move away from camp, trails and water sources.
 Dig a hole 15 to 20 cm deep for waste and fill it back in afterwards.

 First aid kit: checklist

-Minor injuries are very common on a bivvy and emergency services are generally hard to reach.
-You should therefore carry a first aid kit with you so you can treat yourself in the event of injury.
+Minor injuries are very common on a bivvy and help is often hard to reach.
+You should therefore carry a first aid kit so you can treat yourself if needed.
 It could include, for example:

 - A selection of plasters and blister plasters